vari24/forks-and-clones-readme-online-web-sp-000/README.md

 ## Forking a GitHub Repository

 Forking a GitHub repository is just a way to create your own copy of it.
-We do this all the time while using Learn.
-Every time you fork a lab, GitHub creates a copy that you can use as a sandbox to play around, all while maintaining a canonical repo where the original lab remains intact.
-In other words, forking creates another copy that allows you to work in your own world without messing with the core learn-co-students content.
+For those who have been using the in-browser Learn interface-- this is a common action that is taken.
+Each time you fork a lab, GitHub creates a copy that you can use as a sandbox to play around in, while maintaining a canonical repo where the original lab/content remains intact.
+In other words, forking creates another copy that allows you to work in your own world without messing with the core content.

 ![Fork Button](http://readme-pics.s3.amazonaws.com/fork_button.jpg)

+Outside of Learn, forking is a very commonn workflow for working with teams or working with or contributing to open sourced content in the Github community.
 You can fork any repo by clicking the "Fork" button at the top right of any GitHub repository.
-For labs and code alongs, Learn makes this process easy by allowing you to click the "OPEN IDE" button at the top of any lab (if you use the Learn IDE) or to simply type `learn open` in your terminal (if you use a local development environment).
+For labs and code alongs, the Learn interface simplifies this process by allowing you to click the "OPEN IDE" button at the top of any lab (if you use the Learn IDE) or to type `learn open` in your terminal (if you use a local development environment).
 In both cases, the GitHub repository will be automatically forked and cloned.